ElisNiya/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaah/index.md

 Write code to execute below expressions.

-1. Create a database named `blog`.
+1. Create a database named `blog`.   //use blog
-2. Create a collection called 'articles'.
+2. Create a collection called 'articles'.   db.blog.createCollection(articles)
 3. Insert multiple documents(at least 3) into articles.
-It should have fields
+It should have fields. db.articles.insertMany()

 - title as string
 - createdAt as date